stumcd/muc/README.md

 This script will guide you to the best (available) macOS upgrade method for a given Mac.
 Broadly, the upgrade methods range from 'best case scenario' (send an MDM command), through 'not so bad' (manual intervention needed e.g. not enough free space), to 'erase and re-install' (nuke & pave via EACS, MDM command, Recovery, depending on options), and the true dead-end scenario: this Mac *cannot* run the specified macOS version (e.g. incompatible).

+## Features:
+* Check which requirements are met for a potential macOS upgrade on a given Mac host
+* Determine the best method available, explain why, provide links to relevant Apple documentation
+* MUC conclusion is displayed on-screen using AppleScript
+* (Alternative) MUC now has a 'silent mode' that doesn't show dialogs to end-user and *only* logs to file (Thanks to @daniel-maclaughlin for the idea!)
+* Included Jamf Pro extension attribute for reporting the MUC conclusion into Jamf Pro inventory, then create Smart Groups for '✅ Upgrade Ready', '⚠️ Needs attention' and '❌ Can't upgrade'

 ## To determine the 'best' upgrade method, Mac Upgrade Chaperone will check:

 ### Connectivity